dytcodetogether/gdidayton-resources/README.md

 # gdidayton-resources
 Useful resources for those new to tech and coding in the Dayton area.
+Be sure to check out [Lamppost.io](https://lamppost.io/) for a list of upcoming Dayton tech events.

 ## Table of Contents
   * [Local Tech and Coding Groups](#chapter-1)